n1ru4l/envelop/README.md

 #### Execution Lifecycle

-By extending the GraphQL execution pipeline, we allow developers to write reusable plugins, that can be shared with others easily, as NPM packages.
+By extending the GraphQL execution pipeline, we allow developers to write reusable plugins that can be shared with others easily, as NPM packages.
 So instead of delivering a bloated GraphQL server with tons of features, we allow you to choose the HTTP server you prefer, the request pipeline you prefer, and the features you prefer.

 We wrap the execution pipeline of GraphQL operation, and allow Envelop plugins to do the following: